Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Sudanese government’s withdrawal from the global famine monitoring system and denial of IPC reports is significantly hampering humanitarian relief efforts, and could slow the delivery of aid to those who need it most.

-The Sudanese Armed Forces (SAF) have consistently denied the existence of a famine in order to delay international intervention, thereby maintaining control of border areas and continuing the conflict with the Rapid Support Forces (RSF).
+The Sudanese Armed Forces (SAF) has consistently denied the existence of a famine in order to delay international intervention, thereby maintaining control of border areas and continuing the conflict with the Rapid Support Forces (RSF).

-Under the IPC system, a group of technical experts, usually appointed by the national government, analyzes the data and issues a report assessing the food security situation on a scale of 1 to 5.
+Under the IPC system, a group of technical experts, usually appointed by the national government, analyzes the data and produces a report assessing the food security situation on a scale of 1 to 5.

 Since April 2023, the civil war has devastated Sudan's agriculture and trade systems, forcing more than 12 million people to flee their homes, making it the world's largest displacement crisis.